btaraku/Seed-Based_dynamic_Functional_Connectivity/README.md

 Python code can also be run using any fMRI file type that can be converted to text.

-Inspired by code DPABI Temporal Dynamics Toolbox https://rfmri.org/dpabi
+Inspired by code from the DPABI toolbox https://rfmri.org/dpabi (Temporal Dynamics Analysis)